HITC-01/lf-player/README.md

 ## Usage

 > To seed the DB run the following lines.
-You may need to change the username depending on your machine
+You may need to change the username depending on your machine in the .env file.
+Also, this works super SLOW (~6min).

 ```sh
 npm run seed